sjp27/esp_app_trace_xtensa/README.md

 The example batch and bash script files set up openocd for an ESP32S3 cpu to log tracing to a file.
 Also see https://github.com/sjp27/esp_app_trace_viewer.

+ESP32 is a trademark of Espressif Systems (Shanghai) Co., Ltd.
+Xtensa is a trademark of Tensilica, Inc.